hugolxt/Project_ST2TRD_LEXTRAIT_SOUKSAMLANE/README.md

 ## Which function

 ## Features availables

+The list below represents an exhaustive list of the different functionalities that the user can do within the application.

 - View top 10 cryptocurrencies by market Capitalization
 - Analyze trend 3 periods availables {24 hours, 14 days, 30 days}
 - Total volume in dollar echanged last 6 months